suus-stack/PCA/README.md

 Barracuda features
 The movement of a barracuda is random unless it comes too close to another barracuda in which case it will move away.
-The speed of the barracuda is the average speed at which some value between -1 * sd and +1* sd is added.
+The speed of the barracuda is the average speed at which some value between -1 * SD and +1* SD is added.
 This variation is introduced to create diversity within the barracuda population.
 The presence of rocks and herring in the environment influences the movement of a barracuda.
 Rocks can alter the direction of a barracuda and herring can change the speed and direction.
 If a herring is within